Guys, You Should Totally Visit Newcastle Right Now

 You don’t have to go far to find a decent cuppa in Newcastle.
 The amount of new and established cafes in the area is mind-boggling (just download the hunterhunter app and see for yourself).
 The local staff are the standard hipster barista variety, but with a surprisingly friendly attitude.
 Dudes take their beans, slow-drips, filters and cold-pressed varieties seriously, though.

 Worth a visit is local favourite One Penny Black, in the Hunter Street Mall, and the casually cool Good Brother Espresso Shop on King Street.
 Welsh Blacks in the chic inner-city suburb of Cooks Hill also make a decent drop.
-Honourable mentions go to The Locomotive in Mayfield and Rolador at Hamilton Station (which is also where the train from Sydney terminates, FYI).
+Honourable mentions go to The Locomotive in Mayfield and Rolador at Hamilton Station.

 Hunt&Gather Markets is where young creative types flock to thrive in their native environs.
 Add some gourmet food trucks and live music and all your morning needs are sorted.
-(Bring a picnic blanket and nab a spot on the hill for ultimate weekend bliss.)
-You can hit up these markets on the third Saturday of the month at Gregson Park in Hamilton.
+Bring a picnic blanket and nab a spot on the hill for ultimate weekend bliss.

 On Sundays, the Newcastle City Farmers Markets take over the showground with local and seasonal food and wine.
 Located a bit further out in Broadmeadow, producers from across the Hunter Valley set up shop here from 8am to 1pm.